ssingh09299/ssingh09299.github.io/_posts/2021-03-02-education.markdown

 The divisions in the society--in the form of nepotism--and measures to prevent them--in the form of reservation--are harming and further dividing the society.

-Postscript: The last paragraphs only apply to my country, India.